elomala/Fighting-game/README.md

     There are different buffs and debuffs in the game.
 Description is available in the <a href="https://trello.com/c/rA2oXg8P/5-effects">Trello</a>
 </ul>
 <h2><b>Setting Up:</b></h2>
-NOTE: Roblox doesn't allow users to share animations.
-You will have to animate the moves of the character yourself.
 Just download the game file and you are good to go.
 Edit whatever you like!
+<br>NOTE: Roblox doesn't allow users to share animations.
+You will have to animate the moves of the character yourself.